 Shook my head off the past blunders.
 I’ll do everything right this time.
 I had many ways to ruin lives.
 Like impersonating a colonel who notoriously handled most of his business through the phone.
 Sneaking into his spaces to make that call was laughably easy.
 Forcing the words out would be a bigger hurdle – but I could prerecord some bits of that conversation.

-I had observed many ways to fool the system throughout the years.
+I had observed many ways to fool the system.
 What they called a sabotage before – these people don’t know true meaning of it.
 Yet.

-A mechanical breakdown out in the wilds, amidst the beasts, would be ideal.
+A total mechanical failure out in the wilds, amidst the beasts, would be ideal.
 Terror, with a high chance of death.
 Exactly what doctor prescribed for an overinflated ego.

 Spent yet another night just staring at an inanimate foe from a far-off roof.
-Hangar was guarded, but barely so.
+The hangar was guarded, but barely so.
 I shrugged the fear aside and snuck back into the daunting military pen to do my mildest worst.
-It was too soon – but rage urged me on.
+It was too soon – but the rage urged me on.
 I’ve done equally outrageous jobs.
 There was no need to be skittish just because of one misadventure.

 He has to pay.
 Little else mattered.

 With the break of dawn, black ants spilled out from the underground bastion and boarded their dark vehicles.
-I harboured some doubts, but upon seeing things coming to fruition I wasn’t surprised either.
-After all, official documents followed a same template.
+Just as planned.
+After all, all official documents followed the same template.
 It was insisted upon.
 Protocol and what not.
 What a joke.

 At a pre-planned congestion, I attempted to incorporate live thermite into their newly loaded ammo crates.
-However, that turned out to be quite an impossible task.
-Muscleheads disembarked in a protective circle around their transport.
-Supply truck was doubly watched.
+However, that part didn’t go as I imagined at all.
+The baldies disembarked in a protective circle around their transport.
+The supply truck was doubly watched.
 I did not dare come close.

 I watched the loathsome procession move out again.
-Was not able to let them leave my sight.
+Was not able to let them out of my sight.

-Departure was stalled one more time by bureaucracy at the city gates.
-Nothing out of ordinary – counting the people, checking for obvious contraband and signing routine papers.
-Raktkalis juggled his half-sword in a listless manner as his adjutants negotiated with the gatekeepers.
+Departure has stalled once more, this time by the city gate’s bureaucracy.
+Nothing out of ordinary – counting the people, checking for obvious contraband and signing of routine papers.
+Raktkalis juggled his half-sword in a listless manner, as his adjutants negotiated with the gatekeepers.
 Poor fellow, seemed so bummed out about having to do his actual job.
 How did he even get a posting here?

-I ignited red dust behind a cover of an apartment building.
+The red dust ignited.
 It hissed, smoked and spewed the sparks around.
-I coughed through the chemical fumes, and launched sloshing grenade straight at the lordling’s face.
-Well, fine – not straight, and not remotely aimed at the twat.
-The high arch curved and began a rapid descent towards man’s beloved blade whilst it was gracefully spinning up in the air.
+Coughing through the chemical fumes, I ran out from behind the cover of an apartment building and launched the sloshing grenade straight at the lordling’s face.
+Well, fine – not straight, and not even remotely aimed at the twat.
+The high arch curved, and began a rapid descent towards his beloved blade – it was gracefully spinning up in the air.

 I couldn’t take his arm, but I would take the seamless extension of it.